xeor/dockerfiles/splunk/README.md

 # Run

-Start the container with something like:
+Start the container with something like `docker run -d -P xeor/splunk` (to test it out).
+For using it for something useful, use volumes..

-    docker run -d -p 80:80 -v /path/to/datastore:/data -v /path/to/configs:/conf xeor/splunk
+* It will automaticly start to listen on 514/udp and set sourcetype to `syslog`

+## Volumes
+* `/opt/splunk/var/lib/splunk`: For the splunk data
+* `/data`: If it exists/is-mounted, we will add it and monitor it (great for a quick test).

 ## Environment variables available
-* `LOGLEVEL`: Set to `debug` to see output from supervisord and Splunks stdout.
 * `SPLUNK_PW`: FIXME
 * `SPLUNK_WEB_PATH`: FIXME (root_endpoint in "system/default/web.conf")

-# Config - FIXME
+# Config
-* Splunk will automaticly restart (via inotify) if you change any files in the configuration directory
+* The folder named `main_app` is basicly an empty app.
+You can use it (or a new app) as volumes mounted to something like `/opt/splunk/etc/apps/main`.
+  * Use this method to "install" new apps as well if you want them persistent.